 9. Dene Cottage, Heart of Neolithic Orkney

 Relax into an eco-friendly stay at Dene Cottage on the incredible Orkney Isles.
-Travel with a clear conscience as you enjoy a tranquil retreat with breathtaking views, located just a short walk from the village of Dounby.
+Enjoy a tranquil retreat with breathtaking views, located just a short walk from the village of Dounby.
 Powered by a wind turbine and solar panels, the cottage has earned a Gold Green Tourism award for its dedicated eco credentials.
-Cosy into the double or twin rooms, with all the essentials, fully equipped kitchen, and a sunroom with patio doors to the garden too.

 Dene Cottage is a great location to base yourself for a trip exploring all of Orkney’s hidden gems and mesmerising landscapes.
 With Skaill Bay, the Standing Stones of Stenness, Maeshowe, and Ring of Brodgar nearby, you’ll have plenty to see and do on your holiday.